Parallel algorithm for pattern matching problems under substring consistent equivalence relations: Parallel algorithm for pattern matching under SCERs

 \subsection{Pattern searching}

-Pattern searching algorithm prunes candidates in two stages: dueling and sweeping stages.
-During the dueling stage, candidate positions duel with each other, until the surviving candidate positions are pairwise consistent and no pattern occurrence is eliminated during the dueling stage.
+Now we suppose that a witness table of the pattern has been computed.
+Our pattern searching algorithm prunes candidates in two stages: dueling and sweeping stages.
+During the dueling stage, candidate positions duel with each other, until the surviving candidate positions are pairwise consistent.
 During the sweeping stage, the surviving candidates from the dueling stage are further pruned so that only pattern occurrences survive.
 To keep track of the surviving candidates, we introduce a Boolean array $C[1 \mathbin{:} m]$ and initialize every entry of $C$ to $\True$.
 If a candidate $T_i$ gets eliminated, we set $C[i] = \False$.
-The pattern searching algorithm updates $C$ in such way that $C[i] = \True$ iff $i$ is a pattern occurrence.
+The pattern searching algorithm updates $C$ in such a way that $C[i] = \True$ iff $i$ is a pattern occurrence.
 Entries of $C$ are updated at most once during the dueling and sweeping stages.

-Let us review Vishkin's pattern searching algorithm~\cite{vishkin1985optimal}.
-Suppose that $p > 0$ is the smallest block-based period of $P$.
-Vishkin's algorihtm finds all occurrences of $P' = P[1 : p]$ inside $T$.
-Then, for each occurrence $i$ of $P'$, if $P'$ appears continuously at least $\ceil{m/p}$ times starting from text position $i$, then $i$ is an occurrence of $P$.